From Lumber to Bundle: The Prefabrication of a Bensonwood Panel

 Bensonwood - modern prefab homes, airtight house, prefab homes, legacy home, second home

-After the lumber is cut, it is automatically labeled with a unique identification number by an ink jet inside the Speed Cut.
+After the lumber is cut, it is automatically labeled with a unique identification number by an inkjet inside the Speed Cut.
 The labeling allows our building systems employees to easily find where each piece of wood belongs once they begin framing a panel.
 In addition to the identification markings, the Hundegger will also print layout marks, indicating where connections should be made.
 After cutting, each piece moves through a cart based on which panel corresponds to the appropriate modern prefab homes.

 Stunning High-Performance Homes That Last for Generations

 The construction of our wall panels showcases a seamless blend of craftsmanship and technology.
 From careful selection and storage of materials to detailed 3D modeling and automated assembly processes, we ensure each panel is built to the highest quality.
-Bensonwood strives to set the standard for the future of modern prefab homes with efficiency and performance.
+Bensonwood strives to set the standard for the future of modern prefab homes with efficiency and performance

 We would love to chat with you about your next project.
 Contact us today to share your ideas or existing plans with a member of our team!